spelunky-fyi/overlunky/docs/script-api.md

 Gets an existing sound, either if a file at the same path was already loaded or if it is already loaded by the game
 ### [`set_vanilla_sound_callback`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_vanilla_sound_callback)
 #### Params: `VANILLA_SOUND name, VANILLA_SOUND_CALLBACK_TYPE types, function cb`
-Sets a callback for a vanilla sound which lets you hook
+Sets a callback for a vanilla sound which lets you hook creation or playing events of that sound Callbacks are executed on another thread, so avoid touching any global state, only the local Lua state is protected If you set such a callback and then play the same sound yourself you have to wait until receiving the STARTED event before changing any properties on the sound.
+Otherwise you may cause a deadlock.
 ### [`clear_vanilla_sound_callback`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=clear_vanilla_sound_callback)
 #### Params: `int id`
 Clears a previously set callback